cheeeeeeeeeen/RoR2-ChensMinionRetarget/README.md

 ## Changelog

+**1.0.8**
+- Remove tests to reduce complexity for newer maintainers.
+- Switch to nuget providers.

 **1.0.7**
 - Thanks to KingEnderBrine, a bad conditional bug was found.
 Mod is also updated so that it works on the latest version of the game.